I LOVE Black History Month! — The Benefits of Buttercreme

 I LOVE YOU BHM! *muah*

-4. Miss Maxine says:
+Miss Maxine

 My favorite thing about Black History Month is seeing the powers that be on my campus acknowledge the black people on campus for once.
 They turn black history month into a Black History Spring Semester, which I think is amazing.
 Great speakers, great performances, and it gets everyone, even people in the white majority, thinking and talking about how Black people transform the world.

-5. mason4n1 says:
+mason4n1

 I love black history month because for me, it is a sort of an alarm.
 All of the focus in February, reminds me to look back over the previous year and make a mental note of all of the black “firsts” that were accomplished just in that 12 month period.
 Alot of times people only reflect on our ancestors who have gone on to glory.
 I love to hear, read, and talk about all of our modern day heroes who are alive, well, and holding it down right now!!!
 I couldn’t help but think of Tony Dungy as soon as February broke.
 The first black ref for the Superbowl on Sunday was added to my list.
 I think of Lisa Price of Carol’s Daughter.
 So for me, black history month is a time to load up my “mental ipod”!
 So whenever I get discouraged, I can just hit my black history playlist.